slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "A society grows great when old men plant trees whose shade they know they shall never sit in."
 -- vox populi*

 > *"When the student is ready the teacher appears.
-When the student is truly ready the teacher disapeers."
+When the student is truly ready the teacher disappears."
 -- Lao Tzu [-571]*

 > *"Those who know do.
 Those that understand teach."